-I Love My Son, But A Crisis Pregnancy Center Tricked Me Into Having Him
+I Love My Son, But I Was Tricked Into Having Him

 I have a 15-year-old son who I love dearly but have struggled to support for the majority of his life — a reminder every day of the lie I was told by a crisis pregnancy center that manipulated my decision making.
 A lie that vulnerable women and girls face while trying to control their reproductive decisions every day.
 The Supreme Court will soon consider whether crisis pregnancy centers should have to provide accurate information about reproductive health services to patients.
 As things currently stand for women with unwanted pregnancies, the operation manual for crisis pregnancy centers (CPCs) is to shame, misinform, and intimidate you into continuing the pregnancy.
 I know firsthand just how harmful these places can be: I was intentionally misled by one, and am still affected by their lie.

 The CPC nurse convinced me that if I had an abortion, I wouldn’t be able to have children in the future — a lie — and so I continued the pregnancy though I knew there was a strong possibility that I would have to raise that baby alone.

 CPCs are designed to look like health clinics — often they will even open next door to real clinics and adopt a similar name to confuse patients, but most have little to no certified medical staff.
 They are run and financed by anti-abortion extremists who deceive and manipulate vulnerable women and girls to stop them from getting an abortion.